Sinashahsavari/Image-Dehazing-Using-U-net-/README.md

 ### Experiment2
 In this experiment, we aim to enhance image dehazing by boosting feature extraction using multiple levels wavelets filterbanks.
-Therefore, as it can be seen in Fig.3 we have re- placed the first layer’s Haar wavelet filterbank by a two level Haar wavelet filterbank.
+Therefore, we have replaced the first layer’s Haar wavelet filterbank by a two level Haar wavelet filterbank.
 By applying a two level wavelet feature bank, we would split the input image to narrower frequency sub-bands in the low frequencies where most of the crucial image and haze features are located.

 ## Code organization